Food & Wine Tours in Portugal: Vinho Verde

 Vinhos verdes are light, fresh wines, that usually have a low alcohol level, often only 8-10 percent.
 There is no rule regarding what grape variety must be used, although they must be made from local varieties to receive Denominação de Origem Controlada (DOC) recognition.
 White vinhos verdes are usually made from Alvarinho, Loureiro, Azal, Avesso, or Trajadura grapes; rosés from Padeiro or Espadeiro grapes, and reds from Amaral, Borraçal, or Vinhão grapes.
 As one of the most recognizable Portuguese wines, it is also easy to find outside of Portugal.

 The natural acidity of Vinhos verdes makes them pair well with fish and seafood, of course, but also with cheese, much as a champagne or sweeter white would do.
 Basically, it will pair well with almost any classic Portuguese dish you will find on your travels!
+It can also pair well with other European dishes.
+We like serving it with a classic, tangy Italian sarde in saor (marinated sardines).

 So the next time you try a classic Portuguese fish dish, such as bacalhau (cod), sardinhas assadas (grilled sardines), a traditional tomatada with poached eggs, or a briny dish of Portuguese molluscs such as Amêijoas à Bulhão Pato (clams in white wine), crack open a bottle of Vinho verde.